MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaDirectoryAdministrativeUnitScopedRoleMember.md

 ## SYNOPSIS
 Assign a Microsoft Entra role with administrative unit scope.
 For a list of roles that can be assigned with administrative unit scope, see Assign Microsoft Entra roles with administrative unit scope.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgDirectoryAdministrativeUnitScopedRoleMember](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryAdministrativeUnitScopedRoleMember?view=graph-powershell-1.0)

 ## SYNTAX